 But in June, my phone rang and it was Natalie, looking for a wedding coordinator to wrap up the final details and run the day smoothly for her and her fiancé (now husband), Tim.
 We got right to work managing everything – including a rain plan that we thankfully didn’t have to use, despite a few sprinkles in the morning.
 Their ceremony at St. Mark’s was followed by an outdoor reception at Wisteria Hall, where the Arboretum grounds made a stunning backdrop.
 We couldn’t have asked for a nicer couple or families for our first local wedding!

 In August, I got to stretch my officiating muscles once again for Vishi & Hitesh’s elopement at Richmond Beach Saltwater Park and then in September, we hopped over the mountains to Chelan for Cass & Karah’s Amos Rome Vineyards wedding.
-Their DIY-filled celebration included a handcrafted balloon arch, tons of greenery and succulents, a grilled chees and soup bar, and some highly entertaining performances by Seattle drag queens Cookie Couture and Betty Wetter!
+Their DIY-filled celebration included a handcrafted balloon arch, tons of greenery and succulents, a grilled cheese and soup bar, and some highly entertaining performances by Seattle drag queens Cookie Couture and Betty Wetter!

 Between a very busy season with postponements from 2020 and many new clients inquiring for 2022 and beyond, it was also time to grow!
 I was delighted to have my friend and seasoned planner in her own right, Bec (of Sane Weddings) back on my team and I put out a call for applicants to assist us on wedding days.
 In the fall, I welcomed Colleen as a planner-in-training.
-She’s been putting her previous experience in the military to good use helping me streamline our behind-the-scenes processes and she was an invaluable help on her first wedding with us.
+She’s been putting her previous experience in military logistics to good use helping me streamline our behind-the-scenes processes and she was an invaluable help on her first wedding with us.
 I’m grateful to have both of these wonderful humans on board.
 Soon, we’ll add one more person to round out our team and increase our capacity for the busy seasons ahead.

 Fall: On the Road Again